mesax1/juanpml/src/content/projects/vrp-expertise.md

 ### Key Contributions
 - Developed a VRP microservice for Coordinadora.
+- Improved some of the ride-sharing VRP algorithms of RideCo with implementation of State-of-the-Art algorithms.
 - Expanded vehicle routing algorithms' capabilities.
 - Converted prototypes for novel optimization algorithms into production-ready products.
 - Improved traffic/transit predictions.
 - Developed data-driven metaheuristics for route sequencing and VRPs.

 ### Impact
-- The VRP microservice for Coordinadora handled >15,000 packages daily.
+- The VRP microservice for Coordinadora handles route planning for pick & delivery of >15,000 packages daily.

-### Technologies Used
-- Python
-- Django
-- Optimization Algorithms
-- OR-Tools
-- Mathematical Modeling
-- Meta-Heuristics